-The guides are located on an interactive web portal, with downloadable PDFs available in multiple languages.
+The Guides to best cancer care are located on an interactive web portal, with downloadable PDFs in plain English and translations in multiple languages.

 • Website <www.cancercareguides.org.au>

 Look Good, Feel Better

 A free national community service program, run by the Cancer Patients Foundation, dedicated to teaching cancer patients how to manage the appearance-related side effects caused by treatment for any type of cancer.